dylan-lang/opendylan/documentation/library-reference/source/lid.rst

 Dylan libraries.
 Without such an agreed format, it would be difficult to import and build libraries developed using another Dylan implementation.

-Library Interchange Description (LID) format solves this problem.
+The Library Interchange Description (LID) format solves this problem.
 It allows you to describe Dylan library sources in a form that any Dylan environment should be able to understand.
-Open Dylan adopted LID format to make it easier to port applications from one environment to another.
+Open Dylan adopted the LID format to make it easier to port applications from one environment to another.

 .. note:: LID is a convention, and not an extension to the Dylan language.